hcording/ecomapper/README.md

 <summary>Click to expand</summary>

-Very high resolution (VHR) mapping through remote sensing (RS) imagery presents a new opportunity to inform decision-making and sustainable environmental practices in countless domains.
-Efficient processing of large scale VHR data requires automated tools applicable to numerous geographic regions and features.
-Contemporary RS studies address this challenge by employing deep learning (DL) models.
-However, solutions are designed for specific datasets or features, which prevents their applicability across contexts.
+Very high resolution (VHR) mapping through remote sensing (RS) imagery presents a new opportunity to inform decision-making and sustainable practices in countless domains.
+Efficient processing of big VHR data requires automated tools applicable to numerous geographic regions and features.
+Contemporary RS studies address this challenge by employing deep learning (DL) models for specific datasets or features, which limits their applicability across contexts.

-The present research tackles this challenge by introducing EcoMapper, a scalable solution to segment arbitrary features in VHR RS imagery.
+The present research aims to overcome this limitation by introducing EcoMapper, a scalable solution to segment arbitrary features in VHR RS imagery.
 EcoMapper fully automates processing of geospatial data, DL model training, and inference.
 Models trained with EcoMapper successfully segmented two distinct features in a real-world UAV dataset, achieving scores competitive with prior studies which employed context-specific models.

-To evaluate EcoMapper, many additional models were trained on permutations of principal field survey characteristics: feature size, ground sampling distance (GSD), and spatial extent.
-A relationship was discovered allowing derivation of optimal GSD from feature size, termed Cording index (CI).
+To evaluate EcoMapper, many additional models were trained on permutations of principal field survey characteristics (FSCs).
+A relationship was discovered allowing derivation of optimal ground sampling distance from feature size, termed Cording Index (CI).
 A comprehensive methodology for field surveys was developed to ensure DL methods can be applied effectively to collected data.

 ![EcoMapper Architecture](graphical_abstract.jpg)